Learn the history of fiddle leaf fig plants. See where the largest fiddle leaf fig plant is and more about the fiddle leaf fig.

 Why Do We Love Fiddle Leaf Figs? | History of Fiddle Leaf Figs

 Why did fiddle leaf figs get so popular in the first place?
 First, they’re the ultimate statement plant, changing the look and feel of any space they inhabit.
 Millennials love them because they’re not your mother’s ficus, with their bold and memorable silhouette.

 There’s also a certain strange alluring quality of the large glossy leaves that makes us think of what the world looked like a million years ago or a science fiction novel.
 Finally, there’s the fact that many people believe they’re hard to grow and we all love a challenge.

 In fact, I don’t think the fiddle leaf fig would have become so popular without so many people saying they’re hard to grow.
 You’ll encounter many more fiddle leaf figs online than you will in real life because so many people are intimidated by them.

 Today, their popularity has soared to new highs.
 You can’t scroll through your Pinterest feed without seeing one and they are even available at local grocery stores in some areas.
 But no matter their popularity, they’re likely to be around for a long time.
-At the end of the day, great design is timeless, and there’s no better interior design plant than the fiddle leaf fig.

 To learn more: